 Complex query building

-While AMSE doesn’t support combining filters or combining ordering options due to its limitations, the RMS API does support the use of logical operators like OR and AND.
+RMS API supports the use of logical operators like OR and AND.
 This allows building complex queries such as:

 Logical operators usage: